Create a list of articles to read later. You will be able to access your list from any article in Discover.

 Jupiter, the largest planet in our solar system, is a vast and stormy world.
 Its atmosphere, primarily composed of hydrogen and helium, is crossed with swirling clouds of ammonia that give the planet its banded appearance.

 These bands encircle Jupiter, and are driven by winds of up to 360 kilometres per hour.
 Each travels in the opposite direction to its neighbours, leading to tremendous turbulence where two bands meet.

 Near the equator lies Jupiter's Great Red Spot.
-Visible to the left of this image, one of 77 composite photographs appearing in Otherworlds: Visions of our Solar System, the storm has raged on Jupiter for more than three centuries.
+Visible to the left of this image, one of 77 composite photographs that appeared in Otherworlds: Visions of our Solar System, the storm has raged on Jupiter for more than three centuries.

 In that time, it has changed constantly.
 During the late nineteenth century, the spot was three times the size of Earth, but has since become smaller and more rounded.
 It also changes colour - from red to pink, or even white.
 In 2014, images from the Hubble Space Telescope showed the spot to be orange, and roughly the size of Earth.

 What lies beneath the high ammonia clouds is no less dramatic.
 As a gas giant, Jupiter has no solid surface.
 Instead, its atmosphere becomes gradually hotter and denser as you travel deeper, compressing the hydrogen and helium into strange states of matter.
 Most of the planet's bulk is liquid hydrogen, through which drops of helium are thought to fall towards the planet's core.

 Around 12,000 kilometres deep, the pressure is so intense (approximately two million times stronger than the atmospheric pressure we experience on the Earth's surface), that the liquid hydrogen acts like a metal, able to generate magnetic fields as the planet spins.